SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Methodology

-Existing methods often employ sparse representations such as sketches or semantic maps to guide image reconstruction.
-However, these approaches typically extract only selective structural features such as contours, resulting in low information density and incomplete semantic representation.
-While such guidance helps generative models synthesize visually rich details and improve perceptual quality, this narrow focus affords the generative model excessive freedom in other aspects, often inducing hallucinations.
-Therefore, developing sparse representations that encapsulate richer semantics is crucial to better anchor the entire generation process.
+Existing methods often use sparse representations, such as sketches or semantic maps, to guide image reconstruction.
+However, these representations typically preserve only selective structural features, e.g., contours, resulting in low information density and incomplete visual evidence.
+Although such guidance helps generative models synthesize visually rich details and improve perceptual quality, its limited coverage leaves many aspects of the source image underconstrained, thereby increasing semantic ambiguity.
+Therefore, constructing guidance representations that retain denser and more stable source-specific information is crucial for reducing semantic ambiguity and better anchoring the generation process.

-In the proposed MTGC model, we introduce a learning-based image codec, ELIC\cite{he2022elic}, owing to its excellent trade-off between compression performance and computational latency.
-It generates an HCI that serves as a critical generative guidance signal.
-Unlike existing strategies, HCI rely on no manually designed features.
-By adhering to the rate–distortion principle:
+In the proposed SDGIC framework, we introduce a learning-based image codec, ELIC\cite{he2022elic}, owing to its excellent trade-off between compression performance and computational latency.
+It generates an HCI that serves as a dense visual anchor for diffusion-based reconstruction.
+Unlike existing sparse guidance strategies, HCI does not rely on manually designed features.
+By adhering to the rate--distortion principle:

-the codec preserves comprehensive visual information through efficient global bit allocation under limited bitrates.
+the codec preserves visual information through efficient global bit allocation under limited bitrates.
 Here, $R$ is the bitrate, $D$ is the distortion, and $\lambda$ is the Lagrange multiplier.
-At equivalent bitrates, HCI exhibits higher information density and encapsulates richer low-level visual information than sparse representations.
-This advantage enables it to deliver more substantial semantic guidance during image generation, thereby effectively suppressing structural distortion and color artifacts.
-To quantitatively assess information density, we use image information\cite{jeon2021information}:
+At equivalent bitrates, HCI exhibits higher information density and retains richer low-level visual evidence than sparse representations.
+This advantage enables it to provide stronger constraints during image generation, thereby effectively suppressing structural distortion and color artifacts.